xyont/modification/README.md

 # modification
-some of my small code modification on CalculiX GraphiX to support red-blue and gray color maps.
+some of my small code modification on CalculiX GraphiX to support RedBlue and Gray color maps.

-revision 1 : replace redblue with coolwarm colormap.
+revision 1 :
+*replace RedBlue with CoolWarm colormap.
+*rename Gray colormap with GrayScale